Affordable sustainable hotels in Miami with verified eco credentials

 Are there affordable eco-certified hotels on Miami Beach specifically?

-citizenM Miami South Beach on Lincoln Road holds LEED Gold certification and prices at mid-range rates, which is unusual for Miami Beach.
+citizenM Miami South Beach on Lincoln Road holds LEED Silver certification and prices at mid-range rates, which is unusual for Miami Beach.
 Most other certified green hotels on the beach, such as 1 Hotel South Beach, price well above the mid-range threshold and are excluded from this list.
 We cover those properties on our separate eco-friendly luxury hotels page.

 Does staying at a green-certified hotel in Miami actually reduce my trip's environmental impact?